Fielding H. Yost: Athletic director

 After retiring from coaching, Yost remained at Michigan as the school's athletic director, a position he held until 1940, then held the title of athletic director emeritus.
 Under his leadership, Michigan Stadium, Yost Fieldhouse (now Yost Ice Arena), and the university's golf course were constructed.

 Later years and death

 Yost was in poor health for several years before his death and was hospitalized at the Battle Creek Sanitarium in May 1946.
 He reportedly suffered from a stroke, but was released after two weeks and returned to his home in Ann Arbor, Michigan.
 In August 1946, Yost died of a gall bladder attack at his home.
-He was survived by his wife, whom he had married in 1906, a son, Fielding H. Yost, Jr., two brothers, Ellis and Nichola, and a sister, Mrs. Charles Barry.
+He was survived by his wife, whom he had married in 1906, a son, Fielding H. Yost, Jr., two brothers, Ellis and Nicholas, and a sister, Mrs. Charles Barry.
 Yost was buried at Ann Arbor's Forest Hill Cemetery near the University of Michigan campus.